VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 of the configured `-datasource.url`.
 Returned data then processed according to the rule type and backfilled to `-remoteWrite.url` via [Remote Write protocol](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations).
 Vmalert respects `evaluationInterval` value set by flag or per-group during the replay.
+Vmalert automatically disables caching on VictoriaMetrics side by sending `nocache=1` param.
+It allows to prevent cache pollution and unwanted time range boundaries adjustment during backfilling.

 #### Recording rules